singularityhub/sregistry/docs/_docs/install/settings.md

 # http://psa.matiasaguirre.net/docs/backends/github.html?highlight=github
 SOCIAL_AUTH_GITHUB_KEY = ''
 SOCIAL_AUTH_GITHUB_SECRET = ''

-# If you want to use the google_build plugin, you will need to include the following:
-SOCIAL_AUTH_GITHUB_SCOPE = ["admin:repo_hook",
-                            "repo:status",
-                            "user:email",
-                            "read:org",
-                            "admin:org_hook",
-                            "deployment_status"]
 ```

 The callback url should be in the format `http://127.0.0.1/complete/github`, and replace the localhost address with your domain.
 See the [Github Developers](https://github.com/settings/developers) pages to browse more information on the Github APIs.